lammps/lammps/doc/src/Packages_details.rst

 This package contains a set of commands that serve as a wrapper on the `Open Knowledgebase of Interatomic Models (OpenKIM) <https://openkim.org>`_ repository of interatomic models (IMs) enabling compatible ones to be used in LAMMPS simulations.

-This includes :doc:`kim_init and kim\_interactions <kim_commands>`
+This includes :doc:`kim_init <kim_commands>`, and
-commands to select, initialize and instantiate the IM, and a :doc:`kim_query <kim_commands>` command to perform web queries for material property predictions of OpenKIM IMs.
+:doc:`kim\_interactions <kim_commands>` commands to select, initialize and instantiate the IM, a :doc:`kim_query <kim_commands>` command to perform web queries for material property predictions of OpenKIM IMs, a :doc:`kim_param <kim_commands>` command to access KIM Model Parameters from LAMMPS, and a :doc:`kim_property <kim_commands>` command to write material properties computed in LAMMPS to standard KIM property instance format.

 Support for KIM IMs that conform to the
 `KIM Application Programming Interface (API) <https://openkim.org/kim-api/>`_ is provided by the :doc:`pair_style kim <pair_kim>` command.